lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The viscosity calculated at such high shear rate may differ from the expected *bulk* value.
-In general, it is recommanded to use a lower value for the shear rate.
-Note that for lower shear rate, the ratio noise-to-signal is larger, and longer simulations are needed.
+    The viscosity calculated at such a high shear rate may differ from the expected *bulk* value.
+In general, it is recommended to use a lower value for the shear rate.
+Note that for lower shear rates, the ratio of noise-to-signal is larger, and longer simulations are needed.

 ..  container:: justify